The PSI5 mean-reversion strategy in SPY ETF is up 15.79% year-to-date after recovering from the March drawdown.

 Position size: Fully invested

 Position entry and exit: Open of next bar

-Win rate of mean-reversion strategies is an important t metric because usually the payoff ratio if smaller than 1, as opposed to momentum strategies where the payoff is much higher than 1 and lower win rate can be tolerated.
-The win rate of PSI5 strategy in SPY has been steadily rising after initial stabilization by a sample of about 400 trades and stands at about 67% as of August 28, 2020.
+The win rate of mean-reversion strategies is an important t metric because usually the payoff ratio is smaller than 1, as opposed to momentum strategies where the payoff is much higher than 1 and lower win rate can be tolerated.
+The win rate of PSI5 strategy in SPY has been steadily rising after initial stabilization by a sample of about 400 trades and is about 67% as of August 28, 2020.

 A few comments about mean-reversion strategies

 Mean-reversion strategies are risky because by design the signals go against the short-term trend.
 Stop-loss usually destroys profitability and cannot be used.